As we begin 2019, I believe that Friends of Ngong Road and our sister organization in Nairobi are turning a corner in three ways:

 - The program is delivering results in young lives transformed by education and employment;

-- Ngong Road Children Association in Nairobi is a dramatically more mature, effective organization than it has ever been; and
+- Ngong Road Children’s Foundation in Nairobi is a dramatically more mature, effective organization than it has ever been; and

-- Friends of Ngong Road is poised to move to the next level.
+- Friends of Ngong Road are poised to move to the next level.

-In 2016 the organization in Nairobi was roiled by embezzlement by the Kenyan Executive Director.
-We have successfully remade our Kenyan operations by outsourcing financial management to a professional firm, recruiting a very competent Kenyan board of directors to provide local oversight and strengthening Friends of Ngong Road’s role in financial oversight and control.
+In 2016, the Kenyan Executive Director’s embezzlement roiled the organization in Nairobi.
+We have successfully remade our Kenyan operations by outsourcing financial management to a professional firm, recruiting a very competent Kenyan board of directors to provide local oversight, and strengthening Friends of Ngong Road’s role in financial oversight and control.
 Our leaders in Kenya, including the board and the new Program Director, are creating a professional, well-run Kenyan organization.